Prickly pears in South Africa: Eradication

 The above factors led some farmers to put pressure on the colonial administration to fund and make compulsory the eradication of the plant.
 The administration did not, however, because of objections from other farmers and the economic cost of such a project.
-They did decide to subsidise or fund farmers with arsenic to get rid of prickly pear on farmland.
+They did decide to subsidize or fund farmers with arsenic to get rid of prickly pear on farmland.
 It cut down on the extensive labour – and, thus, high costs eradicating the plant.
 This was not particularly effective, and the effect which the arsenic had on land, labour and stock was often extremely detrimental.
 In the early 1930s, when the amount of prickly pear was at its height, the government garnered enough support to be able to launch the bio-control project.
 In 1932 biological control in the form of, particularly, the cochineal and phycitid moth, was introduced and was highly effective.
 It is largely due to this that, in 2002, there was a tenth of the number of prickly pear left when compared with the 1930s.